See my guide on how to use an Instant Pot.

 I wondered if it would be easier to remove the husks and silks after cooking the corn, so I tried cooking corn in the husks in my Instant Pot.
 What I found was that it wasn’t any easier to shuck the corn after it was cooked.
 The corn was too hot to handle when it first came out of the pot, so I had to wait for the corn to cool.
 When the corn was cool enough to shuck after cooking, I was in a rush finishing up the rest of our meal and trying to get dinner on the table.

-It’s much easier to get dinner on the table when you remove the husks and silks before cooking the corn, and you can prep your corn ahead earlier in the day to save time later.
+It’s much easier and more convenient to remove the husks and silks before cooking the corn.
+You can prep the corn earlier in the day to save time later.
 If you really want to cook corn in the husks, you should add one minute to the pressure cook time.

 How to Store Corn on the Cob